Omeka S Playground¶

 At runtime:

-- the readonly Omeka core is mounted from the prebuilt bundle in
+- the Omeka core is extracted from a ZIP bundle into writable MEMFS under

 - the service worker rewrites paths so the app works both locally and under the GitHub Pages subpath